melaniebrgr/learning-computer-science/05-system-design/06-performance.md

 When the website is built, JS files are usually minified and potentially optimized but not compressed.
 The web server or CDN compresses files depending on the Accept-Encoding header in the request.
 For example, for a request with `Accept-Encoding: gzip, deflate, br, zstd` the server can respond with `Content-Encoding: br`, explicitly stating that the content was compressed with Brotli.

 Together, rehype-katex and remark-math are 90 kB minified + gzip, which does not push the upper boundary of the initial-load.
 So, the decision to bundle split is neutral.

-### Conditional import

-#### References

-### PR review notes

-- manual cache not required (in memory when imported, browser cache)
-- Promise.all alternatives
-- hasMath execution,

-"Every time content changes, hasMath will execute, even if the content previously passed in already had math an triggered dynamic import."

-- requestIdleCallback, is it the right place to load the math libs?
-If could be after all the content has loaded.

-Idle periods are moments when the main thread isn’t busy with high‑priority tasks.

-In the context of requestIdleCallback, an idle period is a slice of time when the browser’s main thread has no urgent work queued—no layout or style recalculations, no painting, no input handling, and no animation frames pending.
-During these gaps, the browser can safely run low‑priority tasks without increasing user‑perceived latency.

-Practically, these windows often occur:
- • Between animation frames when the next frame deadline hasn’t arrived.
- • After handling events (like clicks or key presses) and before the next task is scheduled.
- • When network callbacks or timers aren’t firing and the event loop has breathing room.

-- unified move to devDep
-- Math libs loaded after content load?
-Would create flash of unstyled math content (FOUC); maybe we want libs to load with assurnce that they're needed.
-- ""remark-math" cannot be included in manualChunks because it is resolved as an external module by the "external" option or plugins. at getRollupError (file:///Volumes/Dev/devenv/studocu-alpha-project/node_modules/rollup/dist/es/shared/parseAst.js:401:41) at error (file:///Volumes/Dev/devenv/studocu-alpha-project/node_modules/rollup/dist/es/shared/parseAst.js:397:42) at ModuleLoader.loadEntryModule (file:///Volumes/Dev/devenv/studocu-alpha-project/node_modules/rollup/dist/es/shared/node-entry.js:21517:20) at processTicksAndRejections (node:internal/process/task_queues:105:5) at async Promise.all (index 0) at async Promise.all (index 0) {
-  code: 'EXTERNAL_MODULES_CANNOT_BE_INCLUDED_IN_MANUAL_CHUNKS'
-    }"
-- rolldown used in a future Vite version?